ZararB/AlphaZero/README.md

 # AlphaZero Chess Engine

 An implementation of DeepMind's AlphaZero algorithm for chess.
-This project implements the core components: Monte Carlo Tree Search (MCTS) with neural network guidance, a deep residual network for position evaluation and move prediction, and a self-play training loop that generates its own training data.
+This project is based on the [official AlphaZero pseudocode](https://arxiv.org/abs/1712.01815) released by DeepMind and implements a complete, working chess engine with all core components: Monte Carlo Tree Search (MCTS) with neural network guidance, a deep residual network for position evaluation and move prediction, and a self-play training loop that generates its own training data.

+## Origin

+This implementation was forked and adapted from DeepMind's official AlphaZero pseudocode, which can be found in `resources/pseudocode.py`.
+The pseudocode provides the high-level algorithm structure, and this project implements a complete, executable version with:

+- Full chess game logic using [python-chess](https://python-chess.readthedocs.io/)
+- Complete neural network implementation with TensorFlow/Keras
+- Working MCTS tree search with proper value backpropagation
+- Multi-threaded self-play training loop
+- Distributed inference support (client-server architecture)

+The original pseudocode served as the blueprint, and this implementation fills in all the game-specific details, neural network architecture, and training infrastructure needed to actually train a chess engine.

 ## What is AlphaZero?